diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/2/marion.md

 her strong yet focused offense is less effective against large crowds.

-the rosenwall vs. marion animatic is like one of the earlymiddle fights -- since rosenwall is virtually indestructible, marion will have to be gamebreaking to truly take her on {{site.data.emojis.evil}}
+the rosenwall vs. marion animatic is like one of the earlymiddle fights -- since rosenwall is virtually indestructible, marion will have to break physics to truly take her on {{site.data.emojis.evil}}

 ## trivia

 - her cloak is purple, which was perhaps unintentionally based on those assassin guys from ranger's apprentice {{site.data.emojis.zenigata}}
+  - feels like that series inspired several things...
 - it's standard practice for good-quality armor, weapons, etc. to be warded against magic (such as telekinesis), lest mages kill owners with their own equipment

 ---